 But it was clear that the organizers didn’t expect this result, so they had to improvise a prize ceremony, before Kimi flew home in his private jet.

 The drama started later that day, when someone told me to check out Ferrari.com.
 To my big surprise Ferrari had written an article about Kimi’s visit to Norway, and it was even more surprising that they wrote about the gokart race.
-And there it stood that Kimi “of course” won the race against all the journalists.
+And there you could read that Kimi “of course” won the race against all the journalists.

 I was surprised that Ferrari bothered to write about the world’s least important race, and why did they write that Kimi won, when I won both races?
 The Ferrari article was reprinted worldwide, including in the big Italian newspaper Gazetto Della Sport.